 JCC Community Care

 Making sure our community stays strong and supported is of utmost importance to us at this time.
-Please let us know if you need a caring connection including occasional check-in calls, tech support, and/or a phone buddy by filling out this form or call 646.505.4396 or email email@example.com.
+Please let us know if you need a caring connection including occasional check-in calls, tech support, and/or a phone buddy by contacting us at 646.505.4396 or email email@example.com.
 We have a cohort of staff and volunteer leaders who are eager to be in touch with you in the days and weeks ahead.

 COVID-19 Testing Locations

 On the website of Manhattan borough president Gale Brewer, you can find a list of local testing facilities here